matplotlib/matplotlib/doc/faq/troubleshooting_faq.rst

 Each user has a matplotlib configuration directory which may contain a :ref:`matplotlibrc <customizing-with-matplotlibrc-files>` file.
-To locate your :file:`.matplotlib/` directory, use :func:`matplotlib.get_configdir`::
+To locate your :file:`matplotlib/` configuration directory, use :func:`matplotlib.get_configdir`::

     >>> import matplotlib as mpl